International Orangutan Day 2026

 In short, International Orangutan Day matters because orangutans matter.

-Known as "gardeners of the forest", orangutans disperse seeds across large areas, prune trees, open up canopy gaps, and they are an "umbrella species," meaning conservation efforts aimed at them benefit a wide range of wildlife.
+Known as "gardeners of the forest," these intelligent primates are crucial for ecosystem health, and as an "umbrella species," they disperse seeds across large areas, prune trees, and open up canopy gaps, meaning conservation efforts aimed at them benefit a wide range of wildlife.
+The term orangutan, from “orang hutan,” means “person of the forest”.

 By now, most people are aware of the challenges orangutans face, but this awareness day is a chance to bring these issues to the forefront of our minds again and to remind ourselves that we all have a part to play in helping protect them.

-International Orangutan Day is important as it brings people together to learn, raise awareness, celebrate and take action!
+International Orangutan Day is important because it brings people together to learn, raise awareness, celebrate, and take action for orangutan conservation.

 Threats facing orangutans in the wild